 Transportation is another major expense, but there are ways around this, too.
 Uber or Lyft can be cheaper than taxis, but be sure to research the options for carrying your gear.
 You might need a bigger vehicle than is regularly available.
 Once you have your board and gear stored away, renting a bike to get to a dinner downtown can save you money over more traditional transportation options.
 Research your destination’s public transportation options ahead of time, too, so you know what’s available to you.

 The items you pack can also affect how much fun you have during your vacation.
-For instance, sunscreen, protective UV-blocking contact lenses, and hats are a must when you’ll be spending hours outside at a time.
+For instance, sunscreen, sunglasses, and hats are a must when you’ll be spending hours outside at a time.
 By protecting your eyes, head, and skin against the sun’s rays during your entire vacation, you’ll be able to focus on surfing, rather than on the pain of sunburn.
-Too much UV exposure can actually damage your eyes, and while sunglasses can offer some protection while you’re on the beach, UV blocking contact lenses are ideal for when you’re in the water.
+Too much UV exposure can actually damage your eyes, sunglasses can offer some protection while you’re on the beach and in the water.